simeydotme/svelte-range-slider-pips/README.md

 ## contribue

 I am very happy to accept;
-- suggestions/requests for new features or changes with examples of how they would be useful
+- 🌟 suggestions/requests for new features or changes with examples of how they would be useful
-- pull-requests for bug fixes, or issue resolution
+- 🛠 pull-requests for bug fixes, or issue resolution
-- help with creating a proper test-suite
+- 🧪 help with creating a proper test-suite

-When making changes/edits to the code you should use the `/test/` folder and check the Readme.md in there to help with testing all the functionality.
+**When making changes/edits to the code you should use the `/test/` folder** and check the [README.md](test/README.md) in there to help with testing all the functionality.
 I don't have real tests set up, and would appreciate anyone's help who knows how to accomplish that.